aanno/linux-config/podman-compose/dns-for-compose/README.md

 This is an example how to set up coredns as an DNS server for pods within podman compose. coredns is setup to use the (normal, forwarding) DNS server of podman

+## How does it work

+This is a tricky setup that does _not_ require normal compose containers (except coredns) to configure anything for DNS **but still uses coredns for resolution**.

+* network is created with (upstream) dns set to 10.89.4.4
+* upstream dns is the coredns container
+* the coredns container forwards (unknown) requests to gateway
+* in podman gateway also serves as (forwarding) dns server
+* no idea why we don't loop between coredns and gateway

 ## network

 ```bash